 by Debbie “The Rat Lady” Ducommun

 The willingness of rats to accept a new roommate depends on their personality and age.
-It will take more time--sometimes up to several weeks--to introduce a newcomer to adult rats, but it can be done.
+It will take more time—sometimes up to several weeks—to introduce a newcomer to adult rats, but it can be done.
 With time and patience, almost any rat will accept a newcomer.
 However, there are a few rats, typically from pet shops with poor breeding, that can genetically aggressive who will need to be spayed or neutered before they will get along with other rats.
 And I have known some very aggressive males who still won’t accept other rats even when neutered.
 But these are the exceptions.

 The introduction process has several steps and the time required for each may vary.
 The easiest pairing will be two young rats, while the most difficult introduction is between two adult males, especially if they aren’t neutered.
 On the other hand, as rats start to age they can mellow out and be more accepting of new roommates.
 A young rat is the best choice for a new roommate for an adult male, but the newcomer should be at least six weeks old.
 This is because adult males will sometimes kill strange baby rats younger than this.